-1.3.
-Conditions of Participation
+1.3 Conditions of Participation

-1.3.1.
-Competition Body Qualifications
+1.3.1 Competition Body Qualifications

 The World Barista Championship (WBC) is a competition open to qualified Competition Body Champions of a World Coffee Events (WCE) sanctioned competition event.
-Sanctioned events are put on by WCE Licensed Competition Bodies.
+Sanctioned events are produced by WCE Licensed Competition Bodies.
 Every competition year, 1 competitor from each WCE Licensed Competition Body may participate.
 To learn more about how to become a WCE Licensed Competition Body please read the Competition Body Sanctioning Criteria and Terms, found here: worldcoffeeevents.org/competition-bodies.

-1.3.2.
-Competition Body Champions and Substitutions
+1.3.2 Competition Body Champions and Substitutions

 - A. A Competition Body Champion is defined as the competitor who wins their Competition Body Championship.
 This competitor has won the right to compete in that year's World Championship, or to defer candidacy to the following year.
-A competitor may defer candidacy to the following year, only if they have an eligible reason for doing so (see Deferred Candidacy (DC) Policy found here: https://worldcoffeeevents.org/deferred-candidacy-applicationgeneral-contact-submission/). - B. If a Competition Body Champion successfully applies for Deferred Candidacy, they retain their title as Competition Body Champion, and may compete in the World Championships the following year.
+A competitor may defer candidacy to the following year, only if they have an eligible reason for doing so (see Deferred Candidacy (DC) Policy found here: https://worldcoffeeevents.org/deferred-candidacy-application-general-contact-submission/). - B. If a Competition Body Champion successfully applies for Deferred Candidacy, they retain their title as Competition Body Champion, and may compete in the World Championships the following year.
 Once the Competition Body Champion has deferred their candidacy, the licensed Competition Body may designate an alternate competitor from its competition in descending order of succession, beginning with its second-place finisher.
 In this case, the competitor who goes to the World Championships will hold the title of Competition Body Competitors are not eligible for Deferred Candidacy, and do not hold the title of Competition Body Champion.
 However, all Competition Body Competitors will be eligible to represent their coffee community by participating in the World Coffee Championships, including being eligible to win the title of World Coffee Champion.

-- C. If a Competition Body Champion is not eligible for deferral, and elects not to go to the World Championships, the title of Competition Body Champion will transfer to the successive competitor. - D. All Competition Body Champions who do not compete in the worlds, for any reason, are required to give WCE notice themselves, via info@worldcoffeeevents.org to ensure clarity.
+- C. If a Competition Body Champion is not eligible for deferral, and elects not to go to the World Championships, the Competition Body may send a substitute competitor. - D. With the exception of Deferred Candidacy applicants, all Competition Body Champions who do not compete in the worlds, for any reason, are required to give WCE notice themselves, via info@worldcoffeeevents.org to ensure clarity.
+Deferred Candidacy applicants are welcome to notify WCE of their intent to defer, without sharing any relevant details, as it can help ensure a substitute Competition Body Competitor with enough time to participate, but it is not required.
 Requests for any substitutions (Competition Body Representative Competitor) must be also received in writing from the Competition Body at info@worldcoffeeevents.org and approved by its Managing Director prior to competition.

-1.3.3.
-Age requirement
+1.3.3 Age requirement